staplesinLA/denoising_DIHARD18/README.md

 **Details**<br>
 1. Speech enhancement model<br>
 The scripts accept 16K, 16-bit mono audios.
 Please convert the audio format in advance.
-To easily reconstruct the waveform, the input feature is log-power spectrum(LPS).
-For dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which applys a mask on original speech and yields better speech intelligibility and fewer distortions.
+To easily rebuild the waveform, the input feature is log-power spectrum(LPS).
+As the model has dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which directly applys a mask on the original speech.
+Compared with "LPS" output, it can yield better speech intelligibility and fewer distortions.

 2. Vad module<br>
-The optional parameters of webrtcvad are aggressiveness mode (default:3) and hop length (default:30).
+The optional parameters of webrtcvad are aggressiveness mode (default=3) and hop length (default=30).
 The default settings are tuned on the development set of the first DIHARD challenge.
-For the development set:
+For the development set, here is the comparison between original speech and processed speech in terms of VAD metrics:

 | VAD(default) | Original_Dev| Processed_Dev |
 | ------ | ------ | ------ |